 Legal aspects

-ETVEs are governed by specific laws, particularly Chapter 14 of the Corporate Income Tax Law in Spain.
+ETVEs are governed by Chapter 14 of the Corporate Income Tax Law in Spain, which defines eligibility criteria and compliance obligations to ensure the regime is used appropriately.

 Spanish ETVE

-ETVE holdings in Spain represent a significant opportunity for companies seeking to optimise their tax structure and expand their international reach.
+ETVE holdings in Spain represent a powerful opportunity for companies seeking to optimise their international tax structure and expand their global footprint.

 FAQ on the ETVE regime